anilmalik13/AddressIQ/chatbot-app/frontend/README.md

    ```bash
    npm start
    ```
-   The application will run on http://localhost:3004
+   The application will run on http://localhost:3003

 3. **Build for Production**
    ```bash
    npm run build
    ```

+## Project Configuration

+- **Port**: The development server runs on port 3003 (configured in package.json)
+- **Proxy**: API calls are proxied to the backend via setupProxy.js configuration
+- **TypeScript**: Configured with tsconfig.json for strict type checking

 ## Technologies Used